Furnace Repair Checklist

 - Look for the breaker titled “furnace” or “heat,” and double-check it’s turned “on.”
 If the breaker has tripped, it will be in the middle or “off” spot.

-- Moving one hand, quickly turn the breaker to the “on” location.
-If the breaker trips right away and pops back to “off,” don’t try to reset it and contact an expert from Controlled Comfort HVAC Inc at 224-412-8308 immediately.
+- Moving one hand, quickly turn the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and contact an expert from Controlled Comfort HVAC Inc at 224-412-8308 immediately.

 It doesn’t matter how old your furnace is or what brand it is, it has at least one regular wall switch located on or by it.